The Death of the Twelve Disciples

 Hippolytus, a theologian who lived in the second and third centuries, recorded about James’ death: “And James the son of Alphaeus, when preaching in Jerusalem was stoned to death by the Jews, and was buried there beside the temple.”

 According to “The Golden Legend,” when Simon and Jude commanded demons to come out of idols, the religious leaders killed them: “And when the bishops saw this, they ran upon the apostles and hewed them to death anon.
 And that same hour, which was right fair weather, came so great thunder and lightning that the temple was smitten in three, and the two enchanters were turned into coals by the stroke of thunder.
 And the king bare the bodies of the apostles into his city, and did do make a church of marvellous greatness in the honour of them.”

 There are different records of Simon the Zealot’s death.
 In the fifth century, Moses of Chorene recorded that Simon the Zealot was martyred in the Kingdom of Iberia.
 “The Golden Legend” says he was martyred in Persia in 65 AD.
 Also, the Ethiopian Christians claim he was crucified in Samaria.
 And in the sixteenth century, Justus Lipsius recorded that he was sawed in half.

-This is the disciple that replaced Judas Iscariot (Acts 1:12-26) that betrayed Jesus and then hanged himself (Matthew 27:5).
+This is the disciple that replaced Judas Iscariot (Acts 1:12-26), who betrayed Jesus and then hanged himself (Matthew 27:5).
 One tradition records that he was stoned by cannibals in Aethiopia (Georgia).
 Another tradition says, he was stoned by Jews in Jerusalem and then beheaded.